 The beginning of the 2013 Roof Deck renovations (left) and brothers installing the new roof deck railings (right)

 Recently, Beta Gamma Epsilon has continued to strive for better and live up to our proud heritage.
 During the Boston Marathon Bombings, Brothers set up a grill on commonwealth avenue and made food and coffee for the hundreds of police and firefighters responding to the crisis and protecting the city in the days following.
-Yearly volunteer events in support of the Boston Marathon have also become one of our proudest annual philantrophy events.
+Our yearly volunteer event in support of the Boston Marathon has also become one of our largest annual philanthropy events.

 With every year that goes by, Beta Gamma Epsilon grows stronger and continues to produce outstanding members and graduates.
 We now have alumni working at some of the most innovative companies in America, including Apple, Lockheed Martin, Boeing, and NASA, to name a few.
 Many of our alumni and current members have patents or have founded companies, and several Brothers have even been recipients of prestigious awards at Northeastern such as the Huntington 100.

 Beta Gamma Epsilons 2014 Graduating Class with academic advisor Prof. David Massey

 With phenomenal Brothers like these, Beta Gamma Epsilon has a bright future, and we are always looking forward to the next semester of new members, knowing they will continue our proud tradition!